agbrothers/FantasyBasketballBot/README.md

   The code is organized into two modules, (FantasyBasketballBot.py) containing classes that make up the bot, and (otp.py) containing methods for retrieving one-time-passcodes from the gmail account linked to the user's espn account utilizing the gmail API.

+  Please keep in mind that bot is still a work in progress and a lot of code has yet to be cleaned up / optimized.
+  That being said, it still works fully as intended on MacOS.
+Let me know if you encounter and bugs / oversights.

 # SETUP
   The bot utilizes chromedriver to connect and interact with espn.com.
 Downloads for chromedriver can be found here: